leg100/etok/README.md

 ## Credentials

-Place any credentials inside a kubernetes secret named `stok`.
+Credentials placed inside a kubernetes secret named `stok` are made available to terraform as environment variables.

 For example, to set credentials for the [AWS provider](https://www.terraform.io/docs/providers/aws/index.html):

 ```
 kubectl create secret generic stok \